Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

 Figure \ref{valueweighted} shows the cumulative excess log returns of the VW decile portfolios $D1$ to $D10$.
 It also shows the cumulative excess log returns of the S\&P 500 for comparison.
 A clear pattern emerges.
 First, realized returns of the decile portfolios essentially increase monotonically from $D1$ to $D10$.
 Portfolios based on higher predictions have higher subsequent returns.
 In particular, the $D1$ portfolio and $D10$ portfolio clearly separate.
 Second, the $D10$ portfolio outperforms the S\&P 500 by a large margin.
-Similar patterns emerge for the EW, PW, and PUW decile portfolios, as shown in Figures \ref{equalweighted} to \ref{predictionuncertaintyweighted} in Appendix \ref{other_plots}.
+Similar patterns emerge for the EW, PW, and PUW20 decile portfolios, as shown in Figures \ref{equalweighted} to \ref{predictionuncertaintyweighted} in the appendix.
 These findings indicate that our sorted portfolio strategies can consistently dissect the market into high- and low-performing stocks.

-In Figure \ref{D10D1}, we plot the cumulative excess log returns of the top ($D10$) and bottom ($D1$) decile portfolios for EW, VW, PW, PUW, and the S\&P 500.
-The PUW $D10$ portfolio yields a cumulative excess log return of 7.28.
-The PUW $D1$ portfolio, on other side, yields a cumulative excess log return of -16.7.
-The large difference in cumulative returns from these two portfolios shows that our model is not only good at dissecting the stock market into deciles but also at predicting the relative return levels within a decile.
-Remarkably, the uncertainty averse PUW portfolio dominates the performance of the EW, VW, and PW portfolios by a large margin in both directions, top and bottom.
+In Figure \ref{D10D1}, we plot the cumulative excess log returns of the top ($D10$) and bottom ($D1$) decile portfolios for EW, VW, UW, PW, PUW20, and the S\&P 500.
+The PUW $D10$ portfolio yields a cumulative excess log return of 11.49.
+The PUW $D1$ portfolio, on other side, yields a cumulative excess log return of -7.86.
+The corresponding numbers for PW portfolio are 16.64 and -5.86, and for EW portfolio are 11.20 and -3.12 respectively.
+The large difference in cumulative returns from PW portfolios shows that our model is not only good at dissecting the stock market into deciles but also at predicting the relative return levels within a decile.
+Further, the uncertainty averse PUW portfolio dominates the performance of the VW by a large margin in both directions, top and bottom and compares favorably to that of EW.
 These findings show that exploiting the Bayesian nature of GPR by incorporating uncertainty in the predictions can significantly improve portfolio performance.
 Interestingly, the bottom decile portfolio performance is essentially flat in the post-2000 sample, except for PUW.
 This observation has also been reported in \cite{gu_kel_xiu_20}.

-We also construct a zero-net-investment portfolio that is long $D10$ and short $D1$ for EW, VW, PW, and PUW.
+We also construct a zero-net-investment portfolio that is long $D10$ and short $D1$ for all the five portfolio strategies.
 Figure \ref{LS_} shows their cumulative excess log returns.
 The qualitative conclusions are identical to what we observed in Figure~\ref{D10D1}.